admon84/screepsmod-admin-utils/README.md

 If the id is `random` or `random_WxH` a map will be randomly selected.
 1x1 is assumed if size isn't specified.

-The server will be paused on tick one, use `system.resumeSimulation()` to unpause
+The server will be paused on tick one, use `system.resumeSimulation()` to unpause.

 ### utils.addNPCTerminals(interval = 10)